wallarm/api-firewall/docs/migrating/modseс-to-apif.md

 * `APIFW_MODSEC_CONF_FILES`: allows to set the list of ModSecurity configuration files.
 The delimiter is ;.
 The default value is [] (empty).
 Example: `APIFW_MODSEC_CONF_FILES=modsec.conf;crs-setup.conf`
 * `APIFW_MODSEC_RULES_DIR`: allows to set the ModSecurity directory with the rules that should be loaded.
 The files with the following wildcard *.conf will be loaded from the dir.
 The default value is “”.

-### Example: Starting API Firewall on OWASP CRS
+### Example: Starting API Firewall on OWASP CRS with Coraza recommended configuration

-You can start API Firewall on [OWASP ModSecurity Core Rule Set (CRS)](https://owasp.org/www-project-modsecurity-core-rule-set/):
+You can start API Firewall on [OWASP ModSecurity Core Rule Set (CRS)](https://owasp.org/www-project-modsecurity-core-rule-set/) with Coraza [recommended configuration](https://github.com/corazawaf/coraza/blob/main/coraza.conf-recommended) (copy in included into API Firewall's `./resources/` folder):

 1. Clone the repo with the OWASP CRS: